Connect client applications using OIDC/OAuth 2.0

 Step 1: Define the general details for a client application

-1. In the left sidebar, go to IDENTITY > Client applications.
+In SysAdmin in the left sidebar, go to IDENTITY > Client applications.

 Step 2: Define the login and logout callback URLs